cyberfinity/html-patterns/README.md

-# Cyberfinity vanilla UI library
+# HTML pattern library for Cyberfinity websites

-A base set of UI components for [Cyberfinity](http://www.cyberfinity.net/) websites with some vanilla styling.
+A web-based library of HTML patterns for UI components used by [Cyberfinity](http://www.cyberfinity.net/) websites.

-Additionally, this package can generate a living style guide to visualise and document the available UI components.

-## Using this library

-**TBC.** (Usage instructions for downstream projects that _consume_ this library's CSS files will go here)

 ## Development pre-requisites and setup

-In order to work on this library and/or generate the style guide, you will need the following:
+In order to work on this project, you will need the following:

 * [Node.js](https://nodejs.org/)